andyreagan/julia-seminar/slides.md

 Just so much fun.

-Not a primary language for data manipulation, but can build models fast!
+Not a primary language for data manipulation/exploration for me, but can build models fast!

 ---